 Telling the Whole Story

-Sicily has seen the birth of the Mafia but also the determined fights against it.
+Sicily has seen the birth of the Mafia, but also the determined fights against it.
 Therefore, a No Mafia Memorial was installed at Palazzo Gulì in 2017.
 The palace of a 19th-century merchant family facing the Via Vittorio Emanuele was chosen for this challenging endeavor on purpose.

 The museum consists of several exhibitions that trace the beginning and development of the Sicilian Mafia by explaining the social and economic conditions in the past that were fertile soil for organized crime.
 Also, they offer a journey through the most important historical events of the fight against the mafia in the city of Palermo.

-The Memorial delves deeper into storylines that are often reduced to a few episodes and stereotypes by the film industry but also by other media.
+The Memorial delves deeper into storylines that are often reduced to a few episodes and stereotypes by the film industry, but also by other media.

-The No Mafia Memorial is open from Wednesday to Monday from 11 a.m. to 5 p.m. and the visit is free of charge.
+The No Mafia Memorial is open from Wednesday to Monday from 11 a.m. to 5 p.m., and the visit is free of charge.

 My Tip

-If you want to learn what impact the Mafia had on the lives of ordinary people, far from the often eerly fascinating and almost glamorous narrative of The Godfather and other blockbusters, I highly recommend the charming series The Mafia Only Kills in Summer.
+If you want to learn what impact the Mafia had on the lives of ordinary people, far from the often eerily fascinating and almost glamorous narrative of The Godfather and other blockbusters, I highly recommend the charming series The Mafia Only Kills in Summer.
 In two seasons, the series follows the fortunes and mostly misfortunes of the Giammaresi family in Palermo.
 The story is heartfelt, very funny, terribly sad, exciting, and very, very human.

 Chiesa del Santissimo Salvatore

-A bit further up you’ll reach the outstanding church Chiesa del Santissimo Salvatore.
+A bit further up, you’ll reach the outstanding church Chiesa del Santissimo Salvatore.
 Here you have to pay a small entrance fee of two €uros, yet, if you ask me, it’s worth every cent.

 In 1072, during the Norman conquest, the site of today’s Baroque masterpiece hosted a Basilian monastery and church.
 Fast forward just a few centuries, and you’ll find tales of royal intrigue: Constance, Queen of Sicily, spent her youth cloistered here, tucked away like a medieval Rapunzel thanks to a grim prophecy that her marriage would doom the kingdom.
 Spoiler alert: she got married anyway.